seporaitis/yum-s3-iam/README.md

 When using HTTP/S and a bucket name containing a dot (`.`) you need to use the path-style URL syntax.

+## Use outside of EC2

+Some use-cases (Continuous Integration, Docker) involve S3-hosted yum repositories being accessed from outside EC2.
+For those cases two options are available:
+- Use AWS API keys in AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY (and
+  optionally AWS_SESSION_TOKEN) environment variables.
+Those will be used as a fallback if IAM role credentials can not be accessed.
+- Defining the environment DISABLE_YUM_S3_IAM to 1 will disable the use of the yum-s3-iam plugin.
+This should be used with S3 bucket IP white-listing.

 ## Limitations

 Currently the plugin does not support: